Questions to Ask Explant Surgeons

-- How long will it take for your breasts to heal and feel normal?
+- How long will it take for my breasts to heal and feel normal?
 When will the follow up appointments be and how many?
 What can I expect in terms of size of explant incision scars.

-Please join our Facebook group of over 100,000 women for support through your healing journey.
+Please join our Facebook group of over 150,000 women for support through your healing journey.